Fellows of Queen’s College

 - Edward W Shann BA(Hons) PhD (Cantab)

-Director Prime Value Asset Management and former Director Access Economics.
+Economic consultant, Herald Sun financial contributor and former Director of Prime Value Asset Management and Access Economics.

-- David L Copolov AO MB BS & DPM (Melb) PhD & MPM (Monash).
+- David L Copolov AO MB BS PhD FRACP FRANZCP DPM (Melb) MPM (Monash).

-Pro Vice-Chancellor, Office of the Vice Chancellor, Monash University, Professor of Psychiatry at Monash University and the University of Melbourne.
+Pro Vice-Chancellor, Major Campuses and Student Engagement, Monash University, and Professor of Psychiatry at Monash University and the University of Melbourne.

 - John E Harris MBBS (Melb) FRACS